 Share this Article

-In the last decade, mobile technology and social media have drastically changed how customers experience and engage with businesses.
+In the last decade, mobile technology and social media have changed how customers engage with businesses–including those in the accounts receivable industry.
 Most companies, however, have done a mediocre job of capitalizing on this trend.
-No longer do consumers shop only during store hours or relegate complaints to the BBB or the FTC.
-Today consumers raise their voices on social media and expect to interact 24/7.

 What Is Consumer Engagement?

 In an increasingly mobile world, consumers demand a high level of service from companies that want their attention.
-Some consumer needs at the top of the list are real-time relevance, personalization, mobile capabilities, and a simplified user experience.
+Even when they are simply paying a bill.
+Your accounts receivable consumers expect you to run your business much like any other.
+Meaning, real-time relevance, personalization, mobile capabilities, and a simplified user experience are just as important for you to provide as any other company.

 Real-time relevance is an essential part of interacting with consumers in the accounts receivable industry.
-Reaching out to a consumer just days after a payment was made is unacceptable and will lead to a rejection of future calls.
-When contacting a consumer, the collector should be able to account for past interactions, payment history, and their current balance of monies owed.
+Reaching out just days after a payment was made may lead your consumers to reject your calls in the future.
+When contacting an individual, your collectors should be able to account for past interactions, payment history, and their current balance of monies owed.

 Companies are finding new ways to connect with customers for a more personal experience.
-For example, mapping apps intuitively make recommendations for restaurants near the consumer’s location.
-In debt collection, utilizing analysis from past payments and recommendations for the next payment or settlement amount can personalize the consumer experience.
-Having access to valuable information such as credit files, risk scoring, and other parameters can assist with improving the customer experience.
+In debt collection, analyzing past payments and making recommendations for the next payment or settlement amount can personalize the consumer experience.
+Having access to valuable information such as credit files and risk scoring can make the process smoother and build trust with consumers.

-Not only must any apps you offer work on smartphones, but the consumer must be able to interact with your staff and make a payment while on the phone.
-Authentication, payment processing, and compliance must occur seamlessly within a few clicks.
+Consumers should also be able to interact with your staff and make a payment while on the phone.
+Authentication, payment processing and compliance must occur seamlessly within a few clicks.

 Simplified User Experience

-Streamlined payment processing and using real-time data while remaining compliant are essential parts of payment collections.
-These factors must be presented to the consumer in an easy to understand and simple online navigation format.
+These compliance factors must also be presented in your online payment portal in a simple-to-navigate format.
 Consumers are not tolerant of awkward, confusing systems or pages of fine print.

 You can measure consumer engagement through the following: